nmshd/documentation/_includes/scenarios/integrate/requests-over-templates.md

 ### Reject

-If you want to reject the Request you can do so by calling the `POST /api/v2/Requests/Incoming/{id}/Reject` route.
+If you want to reject the Request you can do so by calling the `PUT /api/v2/Requests/Incoming/{id}/Reject` route.
 You can use the `id` you saved in the previous step.
 In the payload you have to reject all RequestItems.
 In case of the example Request the payload is the following:

 ```jsonc
 {